CA, US & World

 Ted Turner, CNN Founder and Media Pioneer, Dies at 87

-Ted Turner, the media mogul who founded CNN, died Wednesday at the age of 87, according to a statement from Turner Enterprises.
+Ted Turner, the brash and outspoken television pioneer who reshaped the media industry, has died at the age of 87.
+Turner died Wednesday surrounded by family, according to Turner Enterprises.

 May 6, 2026